AbelRaju12/Data-Science-TM/README.md

 Module 2
 _____________

-It explorers the Numoy library and its various functionalities.
+It explorers the Numpy library and its various functionalities.

   - NumPy is a Python library used for working with arrays.
     It also has functions for working in domain of linear algebra, fourier transform, and matrices.